Undergraduate Catalog 2014-2015

 4 hours; 4 credits

 This course provides a critical forum to examine the roots and results of our attitudes toward the environment.
 How should we view the apparent connections between pollution, economic development, and poverty; what (if anything) do we owe future generations; how should we consider non-human animals in the environment; is there justice or injustice in environmental civil disobedience?
 The course will draw on issues related to philosophy, geography, biology, economics, geology, and political science; and will challenge the exercise of global consciousness in "real-world" terms.
+For geography majors, this is designated as an environmental course.

 Up one level